Salter Point

 Table Chart PROFILE FAQ

-Salter Point features high concentrations of family households, with a higher-than-average median household size
+Salter Point features high concentrations of family households, with a fairly typical median household size

 Family households account for 77.3% of all households, including 39.1% couples with children, 29.3% couples without children, and 7.7% single parent families.
 Non-family households constitute the remaining 22.7%, with lone person households at 20.9% and group households comprising 1.4%.
-The median household size is 2.6 people, larger than the Greater Perth average of 2.2.
+The median household size is 2.6 people, which aligns with the Greater Perth average.

 Frequently Asked Questions - Households